nicreichelt/100-days-of-code/log.md

 This was a culmination of a few lessons in one.
 This is a very unique feature and adds a depth and richness to the UI/UX that a standard nav bar/dropdowns can't provide.
 I am excited to implement this in a navbar or even as a modal possibly in the future (possibly for 'hints' on a website/app)

 * I started [FreeCodeCamp's ES6 Module](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+* I updated and refactored some of my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)'

+I made the whole 'li' element for the weekdays clickable and it will bring a popup to add/update a meal and provide the recipe link

 ### Day 10: November 26, 2019